AriFordsham/GHCWiki/data-parallel/benchmark-status.md

 # Summary

-- Evens gets slower as number of threads increases, probably because it's using a filtering operation.
+- Evens: gets slower as the number of threads increases, probably because it's using a filtering operation.
-- QuickHull is 4x slower than the immutable Data.Vector version in absolute terms.
+- QuickHull: vectorised.par.N1 version is 6x slower than the immutable Data.Vector version in absolute terms.
 This may be related to the problem with Evens.
-- Vectorised sequential QuickSort doesn't compile due to a blow-up in SpecConstr.
+- QuickSort: vectorised.seq version doesn't compile due to a blow-up in SpecConstr.
-- Vectorised NBody has a core-lint error due to a bug in the rule matcher.
+- NBody: has a core-lint error due to a bug in the rule matcher.
 If you turn off -dcore-lint it segfaults when run.
+Before recent GHC changes it compiled (with core-lint error), but vectorised.par Barnes-Hut algorithm was 50x slower than the version using immutable Data.Vector.

+# ToDo

-ToDo: Benchmarks are currently being run with -fasm, and not via the LLVM backend.
+- Benchmarks are currently being run with -fasm, and not via the LLVM backend.
 This will affect comparisons with C, but not with Data.Vector as it uses the same backend.

 ---